JahirE06/JahirE06/README.md

 ## About me 👨‍💻
-I'm a full stack developer, currently studying an Engineering degree in Sistems Administration and the german language, I like to work on Frontend and trying to practice backend of the projects, i like the database management also as the UX, UI and UIX, I enjoy practicing and learning.
+I'm a full stack developer, currently studying an Engineering degree in Systems Administration and the german language, I like to work on Frontend and trying to practice backend of the projects, i like the database management also as the UX, UI and UIX, I enjoy practicing and learning.
 ## 💻 Languages & Frameworks Experience

 <div align=center>